TapwaveZodiac/novelaiUKB/docs/Database-of-Interesting-Image-Generation-Finds.md

 > Detailed Skin

-As opposed to "Detailed" which often damages quality by itself, this can lead to faces with greater texturing and more fancy-looking eyes.
+V1: As opposed to "Detailed" which often damages quality by itself, this can lead to faces with greater texturing and more fancy-looking eyes.
 Tends to give lipstick to characters, so Lipstick can be put in UC.
+V2: Affects the general texturing, and has a stronger effect on outfits than skin.
+Tends to change facial anatomy quite strongly.

+> white inner eye

+ V2: brightens irises.
+Combine with `empty eyes` to create irises that are bright and flat colored.

 ## Magic UCs

-> petite,loli
+> petite, loli

 Severely reduced youthfulness for all.
 Should always be used when generating anyone adult-looking.

 > 幼児化

 Infantilization in Japanese.
 Adds maturity to the subject.
+V2: less effective.

 > claw

-Gives softer angles and shape to fingers.
+Tends to improve hand anatomy by reducing sharp angles.

 > tears

 Reduces eye artifacts when using tags like `colored eyelashes, eyeliner, eyeshadow`
+v2: Not necessary.

 > sanpaku

 Seems to break away from "NAIDiffusion style" with default quality tags.
 More detailed eyes.
+V2: Increases iris size as expected, but no other notable effect.

 > jpeg artifacts

 Already in default UC but worth reinforcing when using very low scale and more painterly styles like `watercolor, ink sketch`

+> red eyeliner, red eyeshadow

+V2: `Eyeliner` and `Eyeshadow` tend to create red outlines around the eyes of characters.
+If you want thick eyelashes, try `mascara`

+> chromatic aberration

+Improves outline clarity and reduces color artifacting around them.

+> genshin impact

+V2: Strongly interferes with some prompts, it may be worth using if you feel the style is stilted with your current prompt.